joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 We will use [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) for the purposes of this lesson but there are is a [new version v3](https://developers.google.com/recaptcha/docs/v3) that doesn't require a checkbox at all that you might want to learn about later.

-* if using firebase
-* if implementing own user authentication

 ## Intro
 reCAPTCHA is a free service that protects your site from spam and abuse.
 It uses advanced risk analysis techniques to tell humans and bots apart.